• Skip to primary navigation

 Stirring the dry ingredients with a pink spatula for a mug cake.

 Pour in the oil, plant-based milk, and vanilla extract.
-Stir until the mixture is smooth and there are no lumps.
+Stir until smooth and free of lumps.

 Adding plant based milk to a white mug.

-The batter should have a slightly thick consistency.
-If you want to include any mix-ins, add them at this stage.
+The batter will have a slightly thick consistency.
+If you want to add mix-ins, like chocolate chips, sprinkles, chopped nuts, or dried fruit, fold them in now.

 Showing the cake batter before baking in the microwave.

 Place the mug in the microwave and heat on high for 1 to 1 1/2 minutes.
-Every microwave and mug size cooks differently so keep an eye on it and adjust the baking time as needed.
+Microwaves vary, so keep an eye on it.

 Holding a white mug containing a freshly baked mug cake.

-Let the mug cake cool for a minute before digging in.
+Give your cake a minute to cool before digging in.

 Holding a mug showing the texture of the cake after eating some with a spoon.

-Top with a dollop of vegan buttercream, a drizzle of blueberry compote, plant-based whipped cream icing, or enjoy it as is!
+Enjoy it plain, straight from the mug!
+Or even better, top the cake with a dollop of vegan buttercream, a drizzle of blueberry compote, or plant-based whipped cream icing.
+Yum!

-• Swap 1 tbsp of flour with 1 tbsp of cocoa powder for a chocolate twist.
+• Chocolate Twist: Swap 1 tbsp of flour with 1 tbsp of cocoa powder.
+Add a few vegan chocolate chips for extra indulgence.

-• For a fun pop of colour, add 1-2 tsp of sprinkles to the batter and use 1/2 tsp vanilla extract and 1/2 tsp almond extract.
+• Fun and Festive: For a pop of colour, add 1-2 tsp of vegan sprinkles to the batter.
+And for a birthday cake flavour, try 1/2 tsp vanilla extract and 1/2 tsp almond extract.

 Close up of a mug cake in a white mug on a wooden board.